Mattz-P/Cards/README.md

 # **Magic the Gathering Forge: Custom card set - Kantai Collection**
 ## Introduction:

 This Repo Stores codes for Kantai Collection extension set for Magic the Gathering: Forge.
 Starting with photoshopping every single picture and using an application on iPhone called CardCreator, the development procedure shifted MSE.
 The scripting was done with VSCode and batch for injections.
+Each card in the set is designed under EDH card power standards.
+Althought, this set can be played as a standalone set, the set isn't meant to be played with standard/pioneer power level cards.
+Ideally this set finishes with roughly 350 cards fully scripted and fine tuned.

 ### About forge: